-Subject: Information Request Package #13 from the Joint Review Panel
+Subject: Information Request from the Joint Review Panel

-Dear Ms. Swami:
+Dear Mr. Binder:

-The Joint Review Panel has determined that additional information is required as detailed in the attached table.
-Please provide an estimate of the time that will be required to respond to these information requests.
+The Joint Review Panel has requested additional information from Ontario Power Generation as detailed in the attached table.

+Concurrently, the Panel requires a response to information request EIS 13-515 from the Canadian Nuclear Safety Commission.
+Please provide an estimate of the time that will be required to respond to this information requests.